Javcm/Spotify-API/README.md

 # Spotify-API
-Notebooks to extract and analice spotify data using the Spotify API.
+Some notebooks to extract and analice spotify data using the Spotify API.